NebiyouTen/ComputerVision/README.md

 # Computer Vision

-### This repo contains implementaitons of different computer vision concepts and related projects.
+### This repo contains implementaitons of different computer vision concepts, papers and projects.